ibivu/B4TM-Galaxy-2017/docker/README.md

 $ docker exec b4tm2017 supervisorctl restart galaxy:
 ```

 Please do all the tests.
-If your group is confronted with difficulties, please let us know before the
+If your group is confronted with difficulties, please let us know by either [submitting an issue](https://github.com/ibivu/B4TM-Galaxy-2017/issues/new) in this Github repo or talking to us.
-end of 19 Apr 2017.